Conversion Optimization

 8. Use free shipping to entice shoppers

-9. A/B tests the comparison chart to eliminate the guesswork—use an A/A test to ensure the accuracy of the A/B test.
+9. A/B tests the comparison chart to eliminate the guesswork, use an A/A test to ensure the accuracy of the A/B test.

 10. Use customer surveys to listen to customers.

-Product Comparison 101
+eCommerce Product Comparison - FAQs

 1. What is a product comparison?